iterative/dvc.org/content/docs/start/experiments.md

 ## Running the experiment with default parameters

-The purpose of `dvc exp` subcommands is to run the experiments without committing parameter and dependency changes to Git.
-The artifacts like models, metrics produced by each experiment are tracked by DVC and persisted on demand.
+The purpose of `dvc exp` subcommands is to let you run, capture, compare the machine learning experiments at once as you iterate on your code, data, and hyperparameters.
+The artifacts like models, metrics produced by each experiment are tracked by DVC and the associated parameters and metrics can be committed to Git as text files.

 Running the experiment with the default project settings requires only the
 command: